wdporter/acim/text/3-the-innocent-perception/v-beyond-perception.md

 :::

 :::tip
 (7–8) Crucial to *A Course in Miracles* understanding of salvation is that it is not the world or sin from which one needs to be saved, for …the external is *not* the problem.
-(Wapnic, AAC, p.153.)
+(Wapnick, AAC, p.153.)
 :::

 :::tip
 (7) …perception is a relative phenomenon.
 It does not reflect a constant or absolute picture of the world around us — the seeming facts of the material universe — but rather perception is an *interpretation* of the world in which we live, which becomes, in effect, an unreal world.
 (Wapnick, FAJ, p.38. c/f [T-3.IV.5:1](/text/3-the-innocent-perception/iv-error-and-the-ego#p5)
+ -->

 ## T-3.V.8